Nissan Note: Production model (2005)

 The production version was unveiled and went on sale on 20 January 2005 in Japan.
 The European model was unveiled at the 2005 Frankfurt Motor Show, followed by the 2006 Geneva Motor Show.
 Retail models went on sale in Europe in early 2006.
 The United Kingdom was the first market to have the Note launch, being released on 1 March 2006.
 The car shares some of its underpinnings with the Renault Modus, and manufactured at Nissan's plant in Washington, England.
-Early models included a choice of four engines, which are 1.4-litre and 1.6-litre petrol; and two options of 1.5-litre diesel.
+Early models included a choice of four engines, which are a 1.4-litre and 1.6-litre petrol; and two options of a 1.5-litre diesel.
 It is an indirect successor to the conventional medium-sized Almera hatchback for the region.

-The trim levels for the European market were the S, SE and SVE, while later it is replaced by Visia, Visia+, Acenta, Acenta R and Tekna.
-In Russia/CIS region, Nissan sold Note with Comfort, Luxury and Tekna trim levels.
-Cars made for this market before 2009 have standard OBDII diagnostics especially software disabled by Nissan.
+The trim levels for the European market were the S, SE and SVE, later replaced by Visia, Visia+, Acenta, Acenta R, and Tekna.
+In the Russia/CIS region, the Note was sold with Comfort, Luxury, and Tekna trim levels.
+Cars made for this market before 2009 have standard OBDII diagnostics.